 - Commercial Driver License Tests

 - Medical Requirements

 - Driver Disqualifications

 - Other Safety Rules

 - International Registration Program

+- Out of State CLP Holders

 There is a federal requirement that each state have minimum standards for the licensing of commercial drivers.

 This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
 You may have to contact your state driver licensing authority for additional information.